Croatia Wedding Traditions

 The Morning Madness of Otkupljivanje Nevjeste

 The negotiations involve singing, riddling, and strategic stalling.
-One Istrian groom reported his bride’s family made him sing the Croatian national anthem while hopping on one foot before they’d even discuss prices.
-Another in Split had to correctly identify baby photos of all the bride’s cousins.
-The tradition concludes when the father finally accepts payment and presents his daughter-the real one this time-dressed in her wedding finery.
+Some grooms report that their bride’s family made them sing the Croatian national anthem while hopping on one foot before they’d even discuss prices.
+Others have had to correctly identify baby photos of all the bride’s cousins.
+The tradition concludes when the father finally accepts payment and presents his daughter, the real one this time, dressed in her wedding finery.

 The Flag-Waving, Music-Making Street Parade Nobody Expects